botman/docs/testing.md

 }
 ```

+### assertReplyNotIn
-`assertReplyNotIn` asserts that bot does not reply with any of given messages.
+The `assertReplyNotIn` method asserts that the chatbot does not reply with any of the given messages.

 ```php
 public function testBasicTest()